King–Crane Commission: Conclusions regarding Syria, Palestine, and Lebanon

-Although the commission was sympathetic toward Zionism, the Balfour Declaration's requirement that "nothing shall be done which may prejudice the civil and religious rights existing in non-Jewish communities in Palestine" led the commission to recommend "that only a greatly reduced Zionist program be attempted by the Peace Conference, and even that, only very gradually initiated."
+Although the commission was sympathetic toward Zionism, it concluded that the Balfour Declaration's requirement that "nothing shall be done which may prejudice the civil and religious rights existing in non-Jewish communities in Palestine", would require substantial limitation of the Zionist programme and recommended "that only a greatly reduced Zionist program be attempted by the Peace Conference, and even that, only very gradually initiated."
 The commission found that "Zionists looked forward to a practically complete dispossession of the present non-Jewish inhabitants of Palestine, by various forms of purchase".
 Nearly 90% of the Palestinian population was emphatically against the entire Zionist program.

-The report noted that there is a principle that the wishes of the local population must be taken into account and that there is widespread anti-Zionist feeling in Palestine and Syria, and the holy nature of the land to Christians and Moslems as well as Jews must preclude solely Jewish dominion.
+The report, referring to the Allies' commitment to the principle of self-determination, stated that "if that principle is to rule, and so the wishes of Palestine's population are to be decisive as to what is to be done with Palestine", rather than "the material interest or advantage of any other nation or people which may desire a different settlement for the sake of its own exterior influence or mastery".
+It stated there is widespread anti-Zionist feeling in Palestine and Syria, and the holy nature of the land to Christians and Muslims as well as Jews must preclude solely Jewish dominion.
 It also noted that Jews at that time constituted only 10% of the population of Palestine.